bohmanart/1up-js/README.md

 Where we will pick what order we want to do stuff from above lists!

-- Read JavaScript The Good Parts
+- Mike read *JavaScript The Good Parts* and Blake read _Learning JavaScript_
+- Then swap books
+- Choose book to read